 The defenders of the status quo have done themselves no favors.
 They have almost all been establishment figures, effectively proving the populists’ point.
 The only place where there has been substantial grassroots pushback has been in Israel, where mass demonstrations have sought to defend the judicial status quo against the reform efforts of the largely populist government led by Benjamin Netanyahu—who is not quite a populist himself but is willing to become one when it plays to his ideological inclinations.

 Populism, in some form or another, is nothing new.
 Revolts against elites are a historical constant.
 The elites who are the object of today’s revolt, moreover, have been around for a long time.
-They emerged at the end of World War II, when technocracy and managerial elitism took the commanding heights of most national and especially international institutions like the U.N.
+They emerged at the end of World War II when technocracy and managerial elitism took the commanding heights of most national and especially international institutions like the United Nations.

 In effect, what occurred in the wake of WWII was the construction of a new aristocracy.
 Not in the vulgar sense, which refers to rule by the richest members of society, but rather in the literal sense of the ancient Greek term aristokratia, meaning “rule by the best.”
 That is, a government of the wisest, the most moral, and the most adept members of society.